Tellus Style Guide6

 - If readers cannot understand what you write, they will not return.

 Tellus is an American website.
 Therefore, we use American style rules and that includes using the English system for measurements.
-However, in keeping with the trend toward globalization, you should always include the metric equivalent of the English measurement in parentheses after the English measurement has been given.
-English first, metric second.
+If the article has international implication, consider adding the metric equivalent in parentheses.

 Memes and Other Nonsense Words